quoke/quoke.github.io/README.md

 # Quoke
-Hand-crafted curated quotes to share
+_Hand-crafted curated quotes to share_

+Typography and literature combined.